-Shangri-La’s Boracay Resort & Spa offers something for everyone, be it in or out of the water.
+Shangri-La Boracay in the Philippines offers something for everyone, be it in or out of the water.
 Start your day at the resort’s private beach, go kayaking, windsurfing, jet skiing, kite boarding, parasailing, scuba diving or island hopping.
 If the ocean isn’t your thing, you can always lounge poolside or take in the views from one of the restaurants or your own private terrace.

 The resort also offers fantastic facilities for families.
 There is the Activity Zone for the younger ones, and pool table, table tennis, air hockey table and foosball for teenagers.

 Snorkeling here is especially great for beginners, as the water conditions are optimal.
 You can see lots of triggerfish, starfish, sea cucumbers and nudibranchs.
 One of the highlights are the giant clams, which the resort has brought in as part of their mission to grow the coral reef.
 They can be found right off the jetty.
 For the second highlight, end your snorkel trip on the other side of the cliff by the main pool area.
 If you’re lucky, you’ll encounter the school of jackfish that come by quite frequently, and they’ll allow you to swim and float among them.
 A beautiful and safe experience just 50 meters away from the beach.